rderelle/kamino/README.md

 ## FAQ

 - **When not to use kamino?**
-    * low diversity datasets (ie, within-strain), for which genome-based approaches will be more powerful
+    * low diversity datasets (ie, within-species), for which genome-based approaches will be more powerful
     * very large datasets (eg, thousands of bacterial proteomes or hundreds of vertebrate proteomes)
     * very divergent datasets (eg, animal kingdom)
     * distant outgroup composed of a few isolates: these might have disproportionately more missing data